 Consider that nearly one million couples will divorce annually in the United States, and during that time, they will be faced with some of the most important financial decisions of their lives; this could be especially true for women who have not been involved in the family finances up until this point.
 Your divorce attorney will handle the legal aspects of the divorce, but you may find you will reap a great reward from working with a Certified Divorce Financial Analyst.

-A CDFA is an experienced financial professional who helps people navigate money issues that come up before, during and after divorce.
+A CDFA is an experienced financial professional who helps people navigate money issues before, during, and after divorce.
 When you work with a CDFA, this person can serve as a neutral between the spouses.
-Remember, though a CDFA is not meant to take the place of a divorce attorney.
+Remember, though, a CDFA is not meant to take the place of a divorce attorney.

 Smoothing the financial aspects of your divorce will help you move toward the future with greater clarity, purpose, and confidence.

 Are you looking for ways to save money on your divorce?
 Read our blog post on 10 ways to save money on your divorce.